Answering application form questions for management graduate schemes

 - Please give an example of a time when you led a team to achieve a ‘big result’.

 - Please detail information about how you believe you have demonstrated exceptional leadership skills in your work, academic or social life.

-Leadership is, in fact, a collection of skills and abilities:
+If asked about leadership, bear in mind that is, in fact, a collection of skills and abilities:

 - Understanding and knowing what you are trying to achieve (your target/objective)